astral-sh/uv/docs/reference/settings.md

 ### [`dev-dependencies`](#dev-dependencies) {: #dev-dependencies }

 The project's development dependencies.

 Development dependencies will be installed by default in `uv run` and `uv sync`, but will not appear in the project's published metadata.

+Use of this field is not recommend anymore.
+Instead, use the `dependency-groups.dev` field which is a standardized way to declare development dependencies.
+The contents of `tool.uv.dev-dependencies` and `dependency-groups.dev` are combined to determine the the final requirements of the `dev` dependency group.

 **Default value**: `[]`